What are Blue Sky Laws?

 Mandates of these Laws

 Now, though Blue Sky Laws can vary by state (as every state has its own set of them), there is some commonality.
 They typically require the seller of new securities to register their offerings before selling them in the market.
 These laws also demand financial info of the deal from the seller/company.
-Licensing of brokers, brokerage firms, and investment advisors is also mandatory under these laws.
+Under these laws, the licensing of brokers, brokerage firms, and investment advisors is also mandatory.

 The company issuing the security must reveal the terms of the offering.
 Any other information which can affect the security also has to be disclosed.
 As a result of all these mandates, the investors get sufficient information and thus can make well-informed investment decisions.